Nearly 60% of Europe's native trees risk extinction | DW | 27.09.2019

 The caterpillar of the leaf-miner moth is true to its name

-The mountain ash and the Crimean rowan have also made their way onto the list, which was the result of work by more than 150 experts.
+The mountain ash and the Crimean rowan have also made their way onto the list, which is the result of the work of more than 150 experts.

 The IUCN, based in Gland, Switzerland, has observer and consultative status at the United Nations.
 Its latest assessment of biodiversity comes on the heels of warnings from the UN in May that 1 million plant and animal species are on the brink of extinction, with climate change and habitat loss major contributors to their plight.